developer8HARSHAL/Bug-Analyzer-Agent/README.md

 ## Customization

-- Change the similarity threshold, models, and Slack formatting as needed[attached_file:1].
+- Change the similarity threshold, models, and Slack formatting as needed.
-- Extend with additional triggers for other bug-tracking sources or notification targets[attached_file:1].
+- Extend with additional triggers for other bug-tracking sources or notification targets.

 ---

 ## License & Attribution

 This template is provided for automating bug analysis with n8n, OpenAI, Pinecone, and Slack.
-Attribution is appreciated for public use or adaptation[attached_file:1].
+Attribution is appreciated for public use or adaptation.

 ---